coruscateor/corlib/README.md

 ### Invalid

-A trait for implenting a method that returns an invalid instance of Self.
+A trait for implenting a method that returns an invalid instance of Self (deprecated).

 ### Lazy